 Henry Sidgwick (1838-1900) was an English philosopher who taught at Trinity College, Cambridge from 1859-1900.
 His writings included The Methods of Ethics (1874) and Principles of Political Economy (1883).

-The Methods of Ethics defines three basic methods of ethics: 1) egoistic hedonism, 2) intuitionism, and 3) universalistic hedonism.
+The Methods of Ethics defines three basic methods of ethics: (1) egoistic hedonism, (2) intuitionism, and (3) universalistic hedonism.
 The analysis of these methods attempts to determine the extent to which they are compatible or incompatible.
 Sidgwick describes how each method may provide its own definition of the ultimate goal of ethical conduct.
-For egoistic hedonism, the private happiness of each individual may be the ultimate good.
-For intuitionism, moral virtue or perfection may be the ultimate good.
-For universalistic hedonism, the general happiness of all individuals may be the ultimate good.
-Sidgwick describes how each of these methods may define rational principles of conduct and how they may each interpret moral duty differently.
+Thus, for egoistic hedonism, the private happiness of each individual is the ultimate good.
+For intuitionism, moral virtue or perfection is the ultimate good.
+For universalistic hedonism, the general happiness of all individuals is the ultimate good.
+Sidgwick describes how each of these methods defines rational principles of conduct, and how they each interpret moral duty differently.

-Psychological hedonism should be distinguished from ethical hedonism.
+Psychological hedonism should be distinguished from ethical hedonism, says Sidgwick.
 Psychological hedonism affirms that the motives of human action are to be found in the pursuit of pleasure or in the avoidance of pain.
 Ethical hedonism, on the other hand, asserts that actions are good insofar as they produce pleasure or prevent pain.
 Psychological hedonism is a theory of psychological motivation, while ethical hedonism is a theory of ethical conduct.
-Psychological hedonism and ethical hedonism may be either in agreement or disagreement with each other, and they may be either combined or separated as methods of defining the ultimate goal of moral conduct.
+Psychological hedonism and ethical hedonism may be combined or separated as methods of defining the ultimate goal of moral conduct.

-Ethical hedonism may be divided into egoistic hedonism (including epicureanism) and universalistic hedonism (including utilitarianism).
-While egoistic hedonism affirms that each individual should aim to promote his own happiness, universalistic hedonism affirms that each individual should aim to promote the happiness of all individuals.
+Ethical hedonism may be divided into egoistic hedonism (including Epicureanism) and universalistic hedonism (including utilitarianism).
+While egoistic hedonism affirms that each individual should aim to promote his/her own private happiness, universalistic hedonism affirms that each individual should aim to promote the happiness of all individuals.

 Egoistic and universalistic principles may be combined in ethical hedonism, because individuals may rightly or wrongly believe that promoting their own private happiness will promote the general happiness of all individuals.
-However, the egoistic principle that the private happiness of each individual is more important than the general happiness of all individuals may not be compatible with the universalistic principle that an individual should sacrifice some of his own happiness for the sake of the happiness of other individuals.
-The egoist may consider his own private happiness to be the ultimate good, while the universalist (or utiliatarian) may consider the generla happiness of all individuals to be the ultimate good.
+However, the egoistic principle that the private happiness of each individual is more important than the general happiness of all individuals may conflict with the universalistic principle that an individual should sacrifice some of his/her own happiness for the sake of the happiness of other individuals.
+The egoist may consider his own private happiness to be the ultimate good, but the universalist (or utilitarian) may consider the general happiness of all individuals to be the ultimate good.

-Ethical intuitionism affirms that proper conduct is defined by rules or principles which may be known intuitively.
-It affirms that the rightness or wrongness of actions may be known intuitively, even if the consequences of these actions have not been determined.
+Ethical intuitionism affirms that proper conduct is defined by rules or principles that may be known intuitively.
+It affirms that the rightness or wrongness of actions may be known intuitively, even if the consequences of those actions have not been determined.

-Insofar as some actions may be judged intuitively to be right or wrong, these actions may be judged as right or wrong on the basis of their motives or other instrinsic qualities.
+Insofar as some actions may be judged intuitively to be right or wrong, those actions may be judged as right or wrong on the basis of their motives or other intrinsic qualities.
 Intuitionism affirms that some actions may be intrinscially right or wrong, regardless of their consequences.
-It also affirms that some actions may be judged as right or wrong, regardless of how these actions compare with actions which are required by moral duty.
+It also affirms that some actions may be judged as right or wrong, regardless of how those actions compare with actions required by moral duty.

-Sidgwick defines virtue as a praiseworthy quality which is exhibited in right conduct and which extends beyond the limits of moral duty.
+Sidgwick defines virtue as a praiseworthy quality that is exhibited in right conduct and that extends beyond the limits of moral duty.
 Practical wisdom and rational self-control are intellectual virtues, while benevolence and common humanity are moral virtues.
-Justice, good faith, veracity, gratitude, generosity, courage, and humility as other moral virtues.
+Justice, good faith, veracity, gratitude, generosity, courage, and humility are other moral virtues.

-An important question which must be considered by any method of ethics is whether some actions are intrinsically good or whether they are good merely as a means to attain an ultimate good.
-Another important question to be considered is whether there is a reliable way of deciding which action should be performed in a particular situation in order to achieve the ultimate goal of moral conduct.
-Another important question is how to determine the ultimate goal of moral conduct.
-Ethical hedonism defines the highest good as the greatest amount of happiness that is attainable by an individual or by a society.
+An important question to be considered by any method of ethics is whether some actions are intrinsically good or whether they are merely good as a means to attain an ultimate good.
+Another important question is whether there is a reliable way of deciding what action should be performed in a particular situation in order to achieve the ultimate goal of moral conduct.
+Another important question to be considered is how to determine the ultimate goal of moral conduct.
+Ethical hedonism defines the highest good as the greatest amount of happiness that is attainable by an individual or society.
 It affirms that the greatest amount of happiness that is attainable by an individual or society is equal to the sum of the greatest amount of pleasure or pain that may be produced by the actions of that individual or society.
-However, the quantitative method of empirical hedonism may not always be reliable in determining which action is the best means to attain an ultimate good.
+However, the quantitative method of empirical hedonism may not always be reliable in determining what action is the best means to attain an ultimate good.

 Egoistic hedonism and universalistic hedonism may be described as intuitive methods of ethics if they intuitively accept the principle that the enjoyment of pleasure and the avoidance of pain are the only rational aims of human action.
-They may intuitively rely on psychological hedonism as a theory of motivation, but they do not always rely on it as a theory of motivation.
-Moreover, they may disagree with the intuitionist principle that the rightness or wrongness of some actions does not depend on the consequences of those actions.
+They may intuitively rely on psychological hedonism as a theory of motivation, but they do not necessarily have to rely on it, and they may also disagree with the intuitionist principle that the rightness or wrongness of some actions does not depend on the consequences of those actions.

-However, Sidgwick admits that a problem with universalistic hedonism is that an individual may have to decide whether an action is right or wrong by estimating not only how much personal happiness will be produced by the action but also how much general happiness will be produced by the action.
-An individual may have to be able to compare the pleasures or pains of other individuals with his own pleasures or pains.
-Thus, an individual may have to be able to estimate the total amount of his own pleasure or pain and may have to be able to estimate the total amount of the pleasure or pain that may be experienced by other individuals.
+However, Sidgwick admits that a problem with universalistic hedonism is that an individual may have to decide whether an action is right or wrong by estimating not only how much personal happiness will be produced by that action but also how much general happiness will be produced by that action.
+An individual may have to be able to compare the pleasures or pains of other individuals with his/her own pleasures or pains.
+Thus, an individual may have to be able to estimate the total amount of his/her own pleasure or pain, and may have to be able to estimate the total amount of the pleasure or pain that may be experienced by other individuals.

-Another problem with utilitarianism is that there may be many ways of determining how the greatest possible amount of happiness is to be distributed among the greatest number of individuals.
+Another problem with utilitarianism is that there may be many ways of determining how the greatest possible amount of happiness should be distributed among the greatest number of individuals.
 There may be many ways of distributing happiness among all the individuals who are to benefit from a given action.

-Kantís concept of a "categorical imperative" is criticized by Sidgwich for being ambiguous and misleading.
+Sidgwick criticizes Kantís concept of a "categorical imperative" for being ambiguous and misleading.
 The categorical imperative is to "act only in such a way that you can will that the maxim of your action should become a universal law."2 Sidgwick argues that the categorical imperative fails to distinguish between subjective and objective moral duty.
-An individual may subjectively feel that he is acting rightly by complying with the categorical imperative but may objectively be wrong.
+An individual may subjectively feel that he/she is acting rightly by complying with the categorical imperative, but may objectively be wrong.

-Kantís concept of free will is also criticized by Sidgwick for failing to distinguish between freedom and rationality.
-For Kant, the moral freedom of an individual depends on the degree to which the individual is capable of acting rationally.
-If an individual is acting rationally, then he will act according to the categorical imperative, and the maxim of each of his actions will be capable of becoming a universal law of morality.
-However, Sidgwick argues that moral freedom is the freedom to choose between right and wrong and that it may be the freedom to act rationally or irrationally.
-Thus, there may be confusion about what constitutes "true" freedom.
-Kantís interpretation of free will is ambiguous in its conclusions as to whether "rational" freedom is the same as, or different from, "moral" freedom, and this ambiguity is also present in Kantís concept of the autonomy and heteronomy of the will.
+Sidgwick also criticizes Kantís concept of free will for failing to distinguish between freedom and rationality.
+For Kant, the moral freedom of an individual depends on the degree to which the individual is able to act rationally.
+If an individual is acting rationally, then he/she will act according to the categorical imperative, and the maxim of each of his/her actions will be capable of becoming a universal law of morality.
+However, Sidgwick argues that moral freedom is the freedom to choose between right and wrong, and that it may be the freedom to act rationally or irrationally.
+Thus, there may be confusion as to what constitutes "true" freedom.
+According to Sidgwick, Kantís interpretation of free will is ambiguous in its conclusions as to whether "rational" freedom is the same as, or different from, "moral" freedom, and this ambiguity is also present in Kant's concept of the autonomy and heteronomy of the will.

 1Henry Sidgwick, The Methods of Ethics (Indianapolis: Hackett Publishing Company, 1981), p.
 217.